 Misko draws inspiration from all sorts of music from metal, old-school hip-hop to even modern electronic music.
 This clearly reflects in his playing style and compositional skills.

 From using locking tuners to create beautiful slides to using a wooden stick as a violin bow – From two-handed tapping to playing a soundboard-attached kalimba – He has done it all!

 But there’s one thing that separates him from the rest.
 Listen to that here.

 We’ll end this list with the emphatic Mexican guitar duo Rodrigo Sanchez y Gabriela Quintero.
 Some of you might disagree with me calling them ‘fingerstyle guitarists,’ consider them as a bonus addition in that case.

 Rodrigo usually plays lead lines while Gabriela provides the accompaniment with her peculiar percussion style.
-Gabriela clarified in a Reddit AMA that her right hand technique has a lot influence from the Irish Bodhran drum playing.
+Gabriela clarified in a Reddit AMA that her right-hand technique has a lot of influence from the Irish Bodhran drum playing.
 The duo also lists heavy metal bands like Metallica, Megadeth, Overkill, and Slayer as their key influences.

 If you want to listen to heavy metal, jazz, world music and much more all on a nylon-string guitar, tune in to any of their songs.
 Rolling Stone describes their music as “Today’s best exposition of pyrotechnic, fusion-oriented guitar playing.”